OCA/stock-logistics-reporting/stock_picking_report_valued/readme/USAGE.rst

 To get the stock picking valued report:

 #.
-Create a Sale Order with stockable products a *Valued picking* able
+Create a Sales Order with storable products a *Valued picking* able
    customer.
 #.
 Confirm the Sale Order.
 #.
 Click on *Delivery* stat button.